The Secret To Growing An Audience Through Conflict

 Ben & Jerry’s was David to Pillsbury’s Goliath.
 The public pressure worked and Pillsbury relented.

-This model of conflict turned a potential disaster into a PR bonanza.
+This model of conflict in growing an audience turned a potential disaster into a PR bonanza.

 Ben & Jerry’s was the underdog.
 Small-time hippy businessmen just trying to get by.
 Their cause was protecting small businesses from greedy corporations.
 The enemy was Pillsbury.
 Their army was anyone who wanted to root for the underdog.